Exceeding max Speed by 31 or More MPH

 - Residential streets- 25 MPH

 If you have received a ticket for driving 31 MPH over the speed limit, you are considered to have been excessively speeding.
-Once charged with this offense, you will be required to attend a PennDOT hearing.
-This hearing is mandatory.
+Once charged with this offense, you will have to go to a mandatory PennDOT hearing.
 If you fail to attend, your license will automatically be suspended for 60 days.

 The PennDOT examiner will require you to either receive a 15-day license suspension or take a driving road test.
-The suspension comes with five points on your driving record.
+In addition to the suspension, you will get five points added to your driving record.
 Having our attorney with you during the hearing will help you avoid the harshest punishment.Ways in which the police can measure your speed

-By following your car and pacing the speed of your vehicle against the cop’s speedometer.
-He must follow you for at least 3/8 of a mile before he can pull you over.
+- By following your car and pacing the speed of your vehicle against the cop’s speedometer.
+He has to follow you for a minimum of 3/8 of a mile before he can stop you.

-By utilizing a manual tool much like a stopwatch for clocking your car over a distance that is pre-determined and pre-measured.
-Aircraft are often used for detecting the speed of cars on the ground, and a report radioed to the police in charge, who will then pull you over.
+- By employing a human-powered tool comparable to a stopwatch for scrutinizing your car as it travels over a distance that has been determined and measured in advance.
+Many times airplanes are used for measuring the speed of cars on the ground, and a report radioed to the officers in charge, who will then stop you.
 This is often called a Manual Speed Trap

-Radar guns may be used to measure your speed.
-In Pittsburgh, as in all of Pennsylvania, only the state police are allowed to use radar guns to catch speeders.
+- Radar guns may be used to measure your speed.
+Only state troopers are permitted to use radar guns to catch speeding vehicles.

-Automatic speed traps are technology driven, resulting in fewer human errors.
+- Automatic speed traps are powered by technology, which means they produce fewer human errors.
 Transmitters are set up on both sides of the road.
-These transmitters calculate the speed automatically as vehicles pass, and send the readings to a PC in the officer’s patrol car.
+They automatically figure out the speed of vehicles as they pass, then send the readings to a computer in the cop’s patrol car.

 - Be polite